AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-wf-objects-from-shared-linked-in-slack.md

    >[!NOTE]
    >
-   >&nbsp;The user who is sharing the link must have at least [!UICONTROL View] permissions to the program in order for you to see additional information about it.
+   > The user who is sharing the link must have at least [!UICONTROL View] permissions to the program in order for you to see additional information about it.

-1. (Optional) Click the name of the program to open it in [!DNL Workfront] in a new browser tab.&nbsp;
+1. (Optional) Click the name of the program to open it in [!DNL Workfront] in a new browser tab.
-1. Consider reviewing the&nbsp;following additional information about the program:
+1. Consider reviewing the following additional information about the program:

    * **[!UICONTROL Description]**
    * **[!UICONTROL Portfolio Name]**